NethermindEth/el-node-spec/docs/docs/backup/restore.md

 ## Restore volumes

-Each volume associated with the container could be restore from a `tar` file following the next steps:
+Each volume associated with the container could be restored from a `tar` file following the next steps:

 1. Create a new volume with the same name as the original volume:
   ```shell